openrewrite/rewrite-docs/getting-started/recipe-development-environment.md

     // rewrite-java dependencies only necessary for Java Recipe development implementation("org.openrewrite:rewrite-java")

+    // You only need the version that corresponds to your current
+    // Java version.
+It is fine to add all of them, though, as
-    // add based on your Java needs runtimeOnly("org.openrewrite:rewrite-java-8")
+    // they can coexist on a classpath. runtimeOnly("org.openrewrite:rewrite-java-8")
     runtimeOnly("org.openrewrite:rewrite-java-11")
     runtimeOnly("org.openrewrite:rewrite-java-17")